-Since our inception in 2015, our operations have included organizing and hiring personnel for our company, business planning, raising capital, establishing our intellectual property portfolio and performing research and development of TGF-ß signaling and integrin biology, medicinal chemistry, translational screening technologies, and clinical insights to create tissue-specific inhibitors of fibrotic diseases.

-We have incurred net losses since inception and expect to incur losses in the future as we continue our research and development activities.
-To date, we have funded our operations primarily through private placements of our redeemable convertible preferred stock and from revenue generated from the Novartis Agreement.
+Since our inception in 2015, our operations have been limited to organizing and hiring personnel for our company, business planning, raising capital, establishing our intellectual property portfolio and performing research and development of TGF-ß signaling and integrin biology, medicinal chemistry, translational screening technologies, and clinical insights to create tissue-specific inhibitors of fibrotic diseases.
+We do not have any products approved for commercial sale and have not generated any revenues.
+To date, we have funded our operations primarily through private placements of our redeemable convertible preferred stock.